I really love snow goggles made by Smith, specifically the I/O series because it’s the smallest among the family.

 Typically, the Smith I/O goggles come with an extra lens by default and offer a flexible option to upgrade to ChromaPop lenses, which tend to be more expensive but you get what you pay for.
 The two lenses were extremely comfortable to fit with great ventilation.

 However, since 2018 it seems Smith is pushing ChromaPop more into its products, my hunch is that the company has made big progress in developing the technology as ChromaPop truly offers superior color quality that can translate to a variety of slopes with fantastic clarity under different conditions.

 Simply put, ChromaPop is a new polarized lens technology developed by Smith Optics in 2013.
 In Smith’s own words, the lens tech can help you see more details and color beyond normal capabilities.
 Compared to traditional goggle lenses, the ChromaPop lens lets you experience enhanced definition and clarity across a greater range of conditions.

 ChromaPop filters two specific wavelengths of light that cause color confusion.
 By doing this the lens delivers greater definition, more natural color, and unmatched clarity to allow you to see more detail.

 ChromaPop is grouped into three different categories: Sun, Storm, and Everyday.
 Getting the right one for the snow condition and changing the lens in Smith I/O is quite smooth.
-In the nutshell, a snow goggle with ChromaPop means less hassle when you need to switch between lenses while that can be time-consuming with regular lenses.
+In the nutshell, snow goggle with ChromaPop means less hassle when you need to switch between lenses which can be time-consuming with regular lenses.

 If you are interested in getting a bit deeper into the technical side of ChromaPop, Blister Review has put together this nice article that’s definitely worth taking a glance.